root-project/web/_posts/2020-06-22-new-web-site.md

 open source MIT license.
 The main advantages are:

   - As it is closely linked to Github, ROOT users and developpers can make Pull Request on it as one would do on the ROOT code.
-It makes the changes must easier !
+It makes the changes must easier!
   - The look and feel of the web site in "theme based".
 We choose the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) with some [customization](https://github.com/root-project/minimal-mistakes).